RudyRSDev/mpcb_lethal_pack/profile/BepInEx/plugins/Sligili-More_Emotes/README.md

 ## CHANGELOG 🕗

+- ***v1.1.1:***
+     - Disabled some emotes while holding items/scrap
+     - Added sound to the clapping animation, enemies can hear it aswell 😈
+     - Minor tweaks to the first person clap animation
 - ***v1.1.0:***
      - Added the shy (lethal uwu), clap and griddy emote 🥶 (static griddy tho)
      - Minor tweaks to the middlefinger emote